- Posted by Lin Wilder

 - 0 Comments

-- a search for the sacred, blessing, catholicism, catholocism, christian, CS Lewis, god, happiness, sacred, spiritual, thinking
+- a search for the sacred, blessing, catholicism, catholocism, christian, CS Lewis, god, happiness, lindsey mccall medical mystery series, sacred, spiritual, thinking

-Somehow, the now Saint John Paul writes words heard and read countless times but which astound, astonish and will take the willing reader to new depths of contradiction, paradox and mystery.
+with words which astound, astonish and will take the willing reader to new depths of contradiction, paradox and mystery.

-I am left by this first reading of The Sign Of Contradiction with thoughts about sin and mercy which are not new, yet which feel new-brand new- to me: The “story” in Genesis lives today, in 2014, in each of our lives and in each of our nations.
+I am left by this first reading of The Sign Of Contradiction with thoughts about sin and mercy which are not new, yet which feel new-brand new- to me: The “story” in Genesis lives today, in each of our lives and in each of our nations.
+And the contradictions of sin and mercy feel ever more ubiquitous as we approach 2020.

 - Before I read this series, the Genesis story of Adam and Eve was an event, perhaps…the serpent an apocryphal representation of our disobedience, our pride.